BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 What Does the Term *Concurrency* Mean?
 --------------------------------------

-> [Ten Thousand Foot Overview]
+As a non-concurrent programmer, you think in linear terms: A program runs from beginning to end, performing all its intermediate steps in sequence.
+This is the easiest way to think about programming.

-- Created computers to do things faster
+Concurrency breaks a program into pieces, typically called *tasks*.
+These tasks are, as much as possible, run independently of each other, with the hope that the whole program will now run faster.

-- Still not fast enough!
+That's concurrency in a nutshell: Independently-running tasks.

-- Programs have to wait in some places
+At this point your brain should be exploding with questions:

-- Can we somehow reduce the waiting?
+*   How do I start a task?

-- Make things happen "at the same time" (concurrently)
+*   How do I stop a task?

-- Break the program up into pieces (tasks) that can run "simultaneously" with each other
+*   How do I get information into a task?

-- Now the questions are:
+*   How do I get results from a task?

-  * How do you start a task?
+*   What mechanism drives the tasks?

-  * How do you stop a task?
+*   How do tasks fail?

-  * How do you send information in?
+*   Can tasks communicate with each other?

-  * How do you get information out?
+*   What happens if two tasks try to use the same piece of storage?

-  * What is the underlying execution mechanism?
+These are not naive---they are precisely the questions you must ask to understand concurrency.
+There is no one answer to any of them.
+In fact, these questions distinguish the different concurrency strategies.

-- You must know the answer to the last question because it impacts the way you write your code, and whether you'll get the speedup you need.
+The term "concurrency" is often defined inconsistently in the literature.
+One of the more common distinctions declares concurrency to be when all tasks are being driven by a single processor, vs *parallelism* where tasks are distributed among multiple processors.
+There are (mostly historical) reasons for this difference, but in this book I relegate "the number of processors driving the tasks" as one of the many variables involved with the general problem of concurrency.

-- The first four questions are answered by the new syntax added in Python 3.4-3.6
+Concurrency is initially overwhelming precisely because it is a general goal ("make a program faster using tasks") with a myriad of strategies to achieve that goal---and more strategies regularly appear.
+The overwhelm diminishes when you understand it from the perspective of different competing strategies for the same problem.

 - What does "asynchronous" mean?
   * When a function finishes vs. when it returns